- ACRONYMS AND DEFINITIONS

 - Screening

-- Screen children and adolescents ≥ 3 years at every health encounter if they have obesity, renal disease, history of aortic arch obstruction or coarctation, diabetes, or are taking medications known to increase blood pressure
+- Screen all children and adolescents ≥ 3 years old annually.
+Children and adolescents ≥ 3 years with any of the following should be screened at every health encounter: obesity, renal disease, history of aortic arch obstruction or coarctation, diabetes, taking blood pressure-raising medications (e.g., ADHD stimulants).

 - Diagnosis

-- AAP definitions for blood pressure categories are defined in the table below.
-The second table is a quick reference guide for upper limits of normal values by age.
+- AAP blood pressure categories are provided in the table below; the second table gives the upper limits of normal by age and sex.

-- Ambulatory blood pressure monitoring should be performed for confirmation of HTN in children and adolescents with office blood pressure measurements in the elevated blood pressure category for ≥ 1 year, stage 1 HTN over three clinic visits, and/or suspected white coat hypertension [6]
+- Hypertension is diagnosed if auscultatory-confirmed blood pressure readings are equal to or greater than the 95th percentile at three different visits.
+Ambulatory blood pressure monitoring should be performed if office blood pressure measurements are in the elevated category for a year or more, stage 1 hypertension is present over three clinic visits, and/or suspected white coat hypertension.
+[6]

 AAP BLOOD PRESSURE CATEGORIES | |